All Episodes

 It's time to go positive.

-Notice it says here, Republicans have a message for Mitt Romney.
+Notice it says here: Republicans have a message for Mitt Romney.

-Not Obama, not Democrats, not the media.
+Not Obama, not Democrats, not me.

 Republicans have a message for Mitt Romney.